-This Michaelmas we have some great events for you to meet some church members and find out more about the church including our weekly students and young adults group “TableTalk”, where you are welcome to socialise and talk about faith.
+On Sunday mornings you will get to know our church members and find out more about the church including our weekly students and young adults group “TableTalk”, where you are welcome to socialise and talk about faith.

 We’re not a typical “student church” – we have a thriving group of young adults, and students always find a place, make a greatly valued contribution and experience Castle Street as a church home and place of affirmation and development.

 You will find opportunities to participate, serve and lead, friendship and welcome for all.
 We are an inclusive church.
 You are welcome whether you are fresher or returner, just out of home or a mature student, regardless of your gender, sexual orientation, faith or cultural background.

 I arrived at Castle Street for the first time with no idea what to expect, but by God’s grace I found something I never expected.
 I found exactly what I needed—a strong, vibrant, and diverse community of faith.
 I saw this in the deep care and commitment they had for one another, and I felt it their readiness to welcome me into their community from day one.
 My experiences there are something that I will always treasure.

 Tiffany, Wesley House & Fitzwilliam College, Diploma in Theology and Religious Studies